jackyes/GoTube/README.md

     Secure file uploads with the option to enable TLS Optional Password protection for video upload
-    Limit the number of videos uploaded per hour
+    List uploaded videos and choose the number of videos displayed per page Limit the number of videos uploaded per hour
     Video conversion to different resolutions and formats (DASH and WebM) Ability to delete old files after a specified number of days